jakep3/project3_earthquakes/README.md

 ![](5.1.JPG)

-__Figure 8a:__ The divergent boundary isolate on the map.
+__Figure 8a:__ The divergent boundary isolated on the map.
 (Gorda Ridge) The data set is from a selected rectangular region with latitudes: 43.025 and 40.614, and longitudes: -128.024 and -126.343.

 ![](5.2.JPG)